mlakte23/IAM-Administration-Lab/README.md

 ## Phase 4 — Role-Based Access Control (RBAC)

 This phase is where the principle of least privilege comes into practice.
-Each Guardian was assigned only the role their responsibilities require andnothing more.
+Each Guardian was assigned only the role their responsibilities require and nothing more.
 Im actually baffled of the amount of roles Entra ID has listed with all their different functions.

 ![Directory Roles List](screenshots/06-directory-roles-list.png)